How to Install Solar Panels on Your Roof

 Apply for Building and Electrical Permits

-Before you can climb on your roof to install some sleek, new solar panels, you’ll need to make sure you’ve acquired the right permits.
+Before you can climb on your roof to install new solar panels, you’ll need to make sure you’ve acquired the right permits.
 You’ll need a building permit, but some municipalities require an electrical permit on top of this.

 Applying for the permits, waiting for the approval, and conducting the necessary inspections can take anywhere from two to six weeks total, so you’ll want to be proactive if you want your installation to happen quickly.
 If you have a local homeowners’ association, you should also check with their policies to ensure you’ve paid any required fees for the installation.